mollysunqy/MollySunqy/README.md

 ### Welcome 👋

--I am currently an master student at ETH Zurich.
+-I am currently an Master's student in Robotics, Systems and Contorl at ETH Zurich.

 -I previously studied at [Mcgill School of Computer Science](https://www.cs.mcgill.ca/), with a minor in [Music Technology](https://www.mcgill.ca/music/about-us/music-technology)